ViktorYurov/mixstake/README.md

 ## What is this?

 This is simple contract that provide ability to stake any ERC20 token for one of pre-defined time periods in days (7,14,30,60,100,300).
-Each period has its own bonus (0, 2, 5, 10, 20, 30).
+Each period has its own addititional bonus (0, 2, 5, 10, 20, 30).
 The final user rewords for selected period calculated by formula: R = amount * (days * (APY + bonus) / 100 / 365).

 ## Before start
 Before stacking owner has to set APY and transfer some amount of tokens to the contract for future reward claimings.
 Otherwise stake() call will be reverted with error.
-The contract has parameter APY owner can change APY at any time, but new APY value will be applied for only new stakings.
+The contract has parameter APY.
+Owner can change APY at any time, but new APY value will be applied for only new stakings.
 MixStake contract has ability to transfer ownership (see transferOwnership() function) and withdraw (see withdraw() function) free tokens (not reserved for rewards).

 ## Staking
 User call stake() function for start stacking and unstake() function after period has been ended.

 ## How to play with it?
-Project are developed with hardhat framework.
-You have to install it by command: npm i hardhat

 ## Prerequisites
 Node.js (version 16.4.2 or higher recomended)
 Infura API key (for deploy contract to live networks)

 ## Commands
+### Install node js modules
+Project are developed with hardhat framework.
+To start playing with code you have to clone this repo and install nessesary modules by running command npm i

 ### Run tests
 npx hardhat test